Summer Reading Program

 Director of Elementary Education

-* Students entering grade 9 are expected to complete the Graphic Organizer that can be found by clicking on the link below.
+Students entering grade 9 are expected to complete the Graphic Organizer.
 A Google Slide Presentation is also available for additional resources.

 Teachers are available to answer questions via EMAIL regarding the summer assignments as follows: